wlads/reefpoints/source/posts/2015-01-20-is-your-homepage-as-good-as-your-door-sign.md

 social: true
 summary: "Ask good questions to solve for real user goals"
 published: true
-tags: design, observations, UX, research
+tags: design, observations, user experience
 ---

 Today is a federal holiday, and a day off for us at DockYard.
 On days like this, when I do not travel, I often go to the local library, just across the street.